When is it time to buy a new car?

 Your car keeps breaking down.
 Nothing is worse than an unreliable car, and if your car keeps letting you down, it may be time to buy a new one.
 It doesn’t matter who you are and what kind of journeys you go on, having your car breakdown can be a disaster.

 The way you use your car has changed.
 Perhaps you used to have a very long commute into work, and needed a car that wouldn’t guzzle the petrol and would give you good mileage.
 However, as time goes on perhaps you no longer need to do this journey and a smaller, sportier model might be more for you.

 Whatever your reason for needing to change your car, it is important that you make the decision before spending too much money on your current vehicle.
 Many people leave it to the stage where their current vehicle needs scrapping and they have spent a considerable amount of money trying to revive it.
-However, some people do not know that you can actually get money for your vehicle from scrapping it at a reputable car scrap yard.
+However, some people do not know that you can actually get money for your vehicle by scrapping it with a reputable scrap car dealer.
 This can be anything up to £250, and is a great way to add extra budget onto your next car purchase.

 When purchasing your next car, make sure that it suits all of your needs.
 Does it come within budget?
 Does it have enough seating?
 Does it provide you with the relevant safety features that you would like to see in a car?
 All of these things should be kept in mind when purchasing your next vehicle.
 Try not to rush into buying your next car, and shop around to ensure that you’re getting the best deal.
 If you can, bring a mechanic with you to view the car for the first time said that they can look over the engine and make sure everything is kosher.

 Once you’ve bought your new car it might be time to recycle your old one.